Comment on page

 The Muellners Service provides Customer with a number of controls that Customer may use to retrieve, correct, delete or restrict Personal Data, which Customer may use to assist it in connection with its obligations under Data Protection Laws, including its obligations relating to responding to requests from Data Subjects to exercise their rights under applicable Data Protection Laws ("Data Subject Requests").

-Customer agrees that Muellners may engage Sub-Processors to Process Personal Data on Customer's behalf.
+The customer agrees that Muellners may engage Sub-Processors to Process Personal Data on the Customer's behalf.
 Muellners has currently appointed, as Sub-Processors, the Muellners Affiliates and third parties listed in Annex 4 to this DPA.
-Muellners shall notify Customer if it adds or removes Sub-Processors to Annex 4 prior to any such changes, if Customer opts-in to receive such email notifications.
+Muellners shall notify Customer if it adds or removes Sub-Processors to Annex 4 prior to any such changes if Customer opts in to receive such email notifications.

 Where Muellners engages Sub-Processors, Muellners will impose data protection terms on the Sub-Processors that provide at least the same level of protection for Personal Data as those in this DPA, to the extent applicable to the nature of the services provided by such Sub-Processors.
 Muellners will remain responsible for each Sub-Processor’s compliance with the obligations of this DPA and for any acts or omissions of such Sub-Processor that cause Muellners to breach any of its obligations under this DPA.